fury-gl/fury/docs/source/posts/2023/2023-07-31-week-9-joaodellagli.rst

 .. image:: https://raw.githubusercontent.com/JoaoDell/gsoc_assets/main/images/noisy%20kde.png
    :align: center
-   :alt: Noisy float to RGBA enconding
+   :alt: Noisy float to RGBA encoding

 As you can see, this implementation is *really noisy*.
 I think this has to deal with floating point rounding errors, so to try to mitigate that, I experimented applying a *13x13 gaussian blur* to it.
 Below, what I got from that: